tal7aouy/slide-stories/README.md

 # slide-stories

-Slide stories is a project built using Vue.js 3 & Tailwind.css.
+Slide stories is a project built using VueJs  & Tailwind.css.

 ## Usage